-‘Science for All’ is a not-for-profit organisation that works to involve everyone in shaping the future of human knowledge.
+‘Science for All’ is a charity that works to involve everyone in shaping the future of human knowledge.
 We recognise that sometimes the most effective way to do this is to partner with existing organisations and offer our advice and expertise in how to involve people in their work.
 Where possible we work for free, for the public good.
 We also offer our services to organisations who may wish to give money in recognition of our time and expertise.

 Any partnerships we have will be transparently explained on our website, with any financial arrangements reported transparently and regularly.